Taming Your Financial Anxiety

 Left unchecked, it can have a serious impact on your ability to eat, sleep, focus and engage in healthy relationships, creating a dangerous loop: The more you experience anxiety around your finances, the harder it becomes to manage your mental health … and the more your mental health is taxed, the harder it becomes to manage your finances.

 Worrying about money is normal, even in the best of economic times.
 From early on, we’re taught to believe that having a certain amount of money will make us feel safe.
-Scarcity can trigger insecurity — and inferiority when used as a basis of comparison to others.
+Scarcity can trigger insecurity — and inferiority when used as a basis for comparison to others.
 These associations can create anxiety, regardless of the economic climate, leading to the adoption of unhealthy coping mechanisms (e.g., overeating, smoking, substance abuse) and feelings of hopelessness and depression.

 Stay Grounded in the Present